codedbycass/codedbycass/README.md

 📧 Open to full time roles & freelance work!
 Let's collaborate: [Email Me](cassandramanotham@gmail.com)

 💭 I have experience in social work and an academic background in English & Environmental Studies.
-I approach writing code with the same skills– putting people first, thinking critically, writing clean syntax, and aspiring towards effective communication.
+I approach writing code with the same skills– putting people first, thinking critically, writing clean syntax, and communicating effectively.

-🧠 I am skilled at problem solving and leveraging available resources to reach creative solutions.

-👁️ My goal is to build programs and applications that benefit all users including immigrants, refugees, elders, and youth.

-🤝 If you are a small business or community based organization in need of a site or program, let's connect!
-I'd love to help you.

 ## Currently working on:
 - A podcast website for a client